dsusco/tp.net-armageddon.org/_site/_units/gunfortress.md

   - "transport"
 notes:
   |
-    May transport four infantry units without _Jump Packs_ and _Mounted_; only one of the four units may be a Big Gunz; plus two units of Grotz.
+    May transport four infantry units without _Jump Packs_ or _Mounted_; only one of the four units may be a Big Gunz; plus two units of Grotz.
 Critical Hit Effect: Move the unit D6cm in a random direction, all units under it suffer a hit.
 The unit is destroyed and all units being carried are destroyed unless they roll a 6+.
 weapons:
   -
     id: "twin-big-shoota"